 Our thoracic oncology surgeons are national leaders in minimally invasive surgical procedures.
-As a result, patients experience less post- operative pain and recover more quickly.
 We perform more than 1,600 minimally invasive surgeries every year on all types and stages of lung cancer.
+As a result, patients experience less post-operative pain and recover faster.

-Our radiation oncologists have access to specialized techniques, such as stereotactic body radiation for early-stage lung cancer and radiation treatment planning aided by four-dimensional computed tomography (4D CT).
+Our radiation oncologists have access to specialized techniques, such as stereotactic body radiation therapy (SBRT) for early-stage lung cancer and radiation treatment planning aided by four-dimensional computed tomography (4D CT).